Bounteous-Inc/youtube-google-analytics/readme.md

 Create the following Variables:

-* Variable Name: videoId
+* Variable Name: videoUrl
     - Variable Type: Data Layer Variable
-    - Data Layer Variable Name: attributes.videoId
+    - Data Layer Variable Name: attributes.videoUrl
-    - This will always be the ID of the video, which is a random-looking string of text
+    - This will be the URL of the video on YouTube

 * Variable Name: videoAction
     - Variable Type: Data Layer Variable